Case Study

 Encrypt SWAT, undercover, and tactical operations while keeping routine patrol dispatch open.
 This addresses legitimate concerns without total blackout.

-San Diego's encryption is part of a broader pattern across Southern California, though timing and implementation vary.
+San Diego's move is part of a wider Southern California pattern, though timing and extent differ by agency.

 Agency Status Year Notes